Shaky Hands Guitar Syndrome: Stop Shaky Hands for Better Performance

-Oh, the dreaded hand wobble!
+Oh, the dreaded shaky guitar hands!

 We practice.
 We prepare.
-We offer to share…… and out comes the terrible Hand Wobble!
+We offer to share…… and out comes the Terrible Hand Wobble!

 Whether you’ve had shaky hands in performance or just when you practice, you are about to discover a multitude of actions (and non-actions) that you can take to “calm the savage beast”.

 Why We Wobble (The Shaky Hands Guitar Syndrome)

 There are different varieties of “shaky hands guitar syndrome”, and they can come about for any of several reasons.